astronomer/astro-docs/cloud/stable/05_manage-astronomer/01_workspace-permissions.md

 #### Deployment Viewer

 Deployment _Viewers_ are limited to read-only mode.
-They can:
+They can only:

 - View Deployment users
 - View the **Metrics** and **Logs** tab of the Astro UI
 - View information about DAGs and tasks in the Airflow UI

-Deployment Viewers _cannot_ deploy to, modify, or delete anything within an Airflow Deployment.
+Deployment Viewers cannot deploy to, modify, or delete anything within an Airflow Deployment.
 Additionally, they cannot create or use Service Accounts to do so.
 Attempts to modify a Deployment in any way will result in a `403` and an `Access is Denied` message.

 ![Access Denied](https://assets2.astronomer.io/main/docs/astronomer-ui/access_denied.png)